 C-2 PURPOSE:

-The purpose of this Service Schedule is to define additional specific procedures, terms, and conditions for requesting and providing Firm Power Sale or Exchange Service.4.4
+The purpose of this Service Schedule is to define additional specific procedures, terms, and conditions for requesting and providing Firm Power Sale or Exchange Service.

+C-3 DEFINITIONS:

+3.1 “Firm Power” is power that is interruptible only if the interruption is: (a) within the recall time or allowed by other applicable provisions governing interruptions of Firm Power mutually agreed to by the Seller and the Purchaser, (b) due to an Uncontrollable Force as provided in Section 10 of this Agreement; or (c) subject to Section 4.4 of this Agreement, as necessary to meet Seller’s public utility or statutory obligations to its customers.

+3.2 “Minimum Operating Reserves” means the sum of Regulating Reserve, Contingency Reserve, Additional reserve for interruptible imports, and Additional reserve for on-demand obligations, all as specified in Annex A to the Western System Coordinating Council Reliability Criteria Agreement, or the successor thereto.

-C-3 TERMS:
+C-4 TERMS:

-C-3.1 A Party may schedule Firm Power Sale or Exchange Service from another Party by mutual agreement; provided, however, that each Party shall be the sole judge as to the extent to and the conditions under which it is willing to provide or receive such service hereunder consistent with statutory requirements and contractual commitments including the Agreement and any applicable Confirmation Agreement.
+C-4.1 A Party may schedule Firm Power Sale or Exchange Service from another Party by mutual agreement; provided, however, that except as otherwise provided herein, each Party shall be the sole judge as to the extent to and the conditions under which it is willing to provide or receive such service hereunder consistent with statutory requirements and contractual commitments including the Agreement and any applicable Confirmation Agreement.
 Once an agreement is reached, then the obligation for Firm Power Sale or Exchange Service becomes a firm commitment, for both Parties, for the agreed service and terms.

-C-3.2 Unless otherwise agreed between the Purchaser and the Seller, all transactions shall be prescheduled, subject to any conditions agreed to by schedulers.
+C-4.2 Unless otherwise agreed between the Purchaser and the Seller, all transactions shall be prescheduled, subject to any conditions agreed to by schedulers.

-C-3.3 Firm Power is power for which the Seller has arranged reserves adequate to meet the applicable reserve requirements for which the only excuses for failure to deliver or receive are those set forth in Section C-3.6 of this Service Schedule.
-Seller shall be responsible for taking the steps necessary for the power to be considered as Firm Power under this provision.
-Seller shall be responsible for scheduling and delivering Firm Power.
-Buyer shall be responsible for scheduling and receiving Firm Power.
-The only excuses for failure to deliver or receive are those set forth in Section C-3.6 of this Service Schedule.
+C-4.3 Unless Buyer and Seller agree otherwise in a Confirmation, the [Seller???
+Buyer???] shall be responsible for providing Minimum Operating Reserves necessary to satisfy WSCC reliability requirements with respect to purchases and sales of Firm Power.
+If the Seller provides the Minimum Operating Reserves, the Price for such reserves shall be separately stated on the Confirmation.

+C4.4 If Seller exercises its right to interrupt or otherwise not deliver Firm Power to meet its public utility or statutory obligations, Seller shall be responsible for payment of damages for failure to deliver Firm Power as provided in Section 21.3 of this Agreement or in any Confirmation Agreement.

+b.

-C-3.4 The price for Firm Power Sale or Exchange Service shall be mutually agreed to in advance between Seller and Purchaser and shall not be subject to the rate caps specified in Section C-4.6 in either of the following two circumstances:
+C-4.5 The price for Firm Power Sale or Exchange Service shall be mutually agreed to in advance between Seller and Purchaser and shall not be subject to the rate caps specified in Section C-4.6 in either of the following two circumstances: